Cairi-S/tom-poulson/README.md

 - Visiting the site for the first time, I want to discover more about the musician and find information on the artist and reviews of their concerts to see if I should consider making a booking.
     * The Home page has a clean, simplistic layout.
     * The Hero image clearly shows the instrument the musician plays with the falling letters creating intrigue and interest.
-    * The About text on the Home page is short and concise detailing the accolades the musician has achieved without overloading the user with unnecessary information - a PDF of the musicians full biography available to download via a clearly visible button.
+    * The About text on the Home page is short and concise detailing the accolades the musician has achieved without overloading the user with unnecessary information - a PDF of the musicians full biography is available to download via a clearly visible button.
     * The reviews, taken from recent performances, are short and display the musicians musicality.
 They clearly show the musicians artistry and are taken from reputable sources.

 - Visiting the site for the first time, I want to be able to navigate the site quickly and effectively to find what I need.